maltaweel/eBayScraper/README.md

 6. lib

-The Java libraries used from the Stanford CoreNLP tool.
+The Java libraries (Java 8) used from the Stanford CoreNLP tool.

  <b>Output and Required Input </b>